 The Regulations mandates AS/NZS 3000 – Wiring Rules as the minimum requirements for the design, construction and verification of electrical installations.

-To ensure the integrity and safety of the customer’s electrical installation the meter installers must ensure that –
+To ensure the integrity and safety of the customer’s electrical installation the non-MEC Metering installers must –

-- in accordance with the requirements of the VESI: Installation Supply Connection Tests & Procedures to ensure the correct operation of metering equipment and the integrity of supply to the customer’s main or occupancy switchboard at the time of connection; or
+a) in accordance with the requirements of the Victorian Electricity Supply Industry (VESI): Installation Supply Connection Tests & Procedures manual to ensure integrity of supply to the customers main or occupancy switchboard or the equipment to be supplied and the correct operation of metering equipment on the connection of the electricity supply; or

-- in compliance with AS 4741:2010 – Testing of connections to low voltage electricity networks if the installation is connected to a private electricity network; or
+b) in compliance with AS 4741:2010 – Testing of connections to low voltage electricity networks; or

 Meter boards and panels